“Till now you were massively right with your geopolitical scenario and its impact on equities, bonds and currencies prices! Congrats Chris!”

-By 2020 our model reached 10, thus predicting that all conditions were present for a significant war.
-This quantitative signal reinforced our analysis-based forecast that war was coming to the European continent.
-It did.
-We have warned since 2010 of the excessive dependence of Europe on autocratic regimes for energy and supplies – to no avail.
-Political and business leaders said our forecasts were too negative.
+By 2020 our model indicated that all conditions were present for a significant war.
+Although timing cannot be predicted by this model, this signal reinforced our analysis-based forecast that war was coming to the European continent.
+We have warned political and business leaders since 2010 of the excessive dependence of Europe on autocratic regimes for energy and supplies.

 We expect the Global Risk level to remain elevated throughout the (2nd) Transition Period 2017-2024.
+Highest convergence of frictions expected for 2024.
 In conjunction with our LEV-AL Model this suggests that businesses, governments and ministries should prepare contingency plans for major disruptions of operations and supply chains.

 Geopolitical Updates and Guest Articles are delayed and adapted

 (All media prior to 2016 are from Takushi’s personal archives and are here only for reference)

 ” Honor the Lord with your wealth “